xtuml/bridgepoint/doc-bridgepoint/notes/9763_content_assistance/9763_content_assistance_dnt.md

 6.3.4 Proposal ordering

-The model does not enforce any ordering of proposals in a list for simplicity.
+The model does not enforce ordering of proposals in a list for simplicity.
 Ordering shall be enforced by the `OALProposalSorter` class which implements the `ICompletionProposalSorter` Eclipse interface.

 Sorting is done at two levels.
 At the highest level, proposals are sorted by type.
 Within each type of proposal, the proposals are sorted by various means.